rnieblesealo/c-sdl-game/readme.md

 - [ ] `renderDest` is used as collider, but it starts off as 0, 0, 0, 0
 - [x] Player collision check clipping
 - [x] Get everything ready for next tutorial
+- [ ] Fix camera/scaling, *see sect. in notes*

 # Notes

+### Camera/Scaling
+Because we scale everything at render-time but the original thing is actually a very small image, a camera that moves a clip rect around isn't viable, even if the dest. rect stretches it to the desired size.

+We'd have to make the camera work with these unscaled coordinates, which limits us to pixel-perfect camera movement.

+The easiest solution to this problem is to just load the textures with the correct size already.

+Specifically, the background texture, because we want to move that src. rect freely around it, and it would help us keep the camera in world-relative coordinates.

 ### Pixel-Perfect Collision
 I'm going to skip this; it's unnecessary for the game I'm making, and it's trivial to figure out how to implement it.
 See the page for future reference.